UK Customer Services0330 880 3600

 Culture in Haiti is a blend of many French and African customs, as well as Spanish and indigenous Taigo influences.
 The annual Mardi Gras, or Carnival, is traditionally a week-long festival in February.

 The event is staged in a different city each year.
 The Jacmel Carnival is followed by the National Carnival, and both are very popular.
-Please check for updates to travel advice from the Foreign and Commonwealth Office here - https://www.gov.uk/foreign-travel-advice/haiti - before you book your trip.
-Direct Travel Insurance are unable to offer cover for travel to any area against FCO advice.
+Please check for updates to travel advice from the Foreign, Commonwealth & Development Office here - https://www.gov.uk/foreign-travel-advice/haiti - before you book your trip.
+Direct Travel Insurance are unable to offer cover for travel to any area against FCDO advice.
 Some of the low-income or slum areas of Port-au-Prince may be advised against due to the heightened crime risk.
 Even outside of these areas, crime levels in Haiti can be high, and visitors are advised not to travel alone or at night.

 You should take sensible precautions when travelling.
 British passport holders can travel to Haiti without a visa for up to 90 days.
 Your passport must be valid for six months from the date of entry into Haiti.
 You should visit your GP 4 to 6 weeks before travelling to Haiti to ensure that any necessary vaccinations or medication are up to date.
 Cases of Dengue fever and Chikungunya virus have been recorded, and you should take appropriate precautions, including adequate medical insurance.
 Medical facilities in Haiti are very limited.